Being a mom isn’t easy, but it’s especially difficult right now when we are in the middle of a pandemic due to Covid-19.

 According to the dictionary, stress is “a state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.”
 And overwhelm is to “give too much of a thing to (someone) or to bury or drawn beneath a huge mass.

-I think it’s fair to say that we are in demanding circumstances during this Covid pandemic, wouldn’t you?
+I think it’s fair to say that we are in demanding circumstances when you have kids at home who depend on you.

 You are being “given” things all the time whether you know it or not.
 For example, you are consuming information from social media, the news, or people that you talk with.